 Coronary Artery Bypass Graft Surgery (CABG)

-The Northwest Regional Heart Center at Adventist Medical Center is comprised of a team dedicated to excellence in the care of patients with heart disease.
+Northwest Regional Heart and Vascular at Adventist Medical Center is comprised of a team dedicated to excellence in the care of patients with heart disease.
 Our surgical team has accomplished excellent outcomes in coronary bypass surgery, valvular heart surgery, atrial fibrillation ablation surgery, septal defect surgery, and aortic surgery.
 Contributing to rapid surgical recovery and overall excellent outcomes, are the use of minimally invasive and robotic assisted surgical techniques and the only dedicated universal bed cardiovascular unit in the Portland metropolitan area.
 The universal bed cardiovascular unit allows for cardiovascular patient admission and discharge from the same unit in the hospital without transfers.
 You will be cared for by the same dedicated team in the new state of the art cardiovascular unit throughout your stay.

 Overview: Coronary Artery Disease

 Coronary artery disease develops when a substance called plaque builds up within the arteries in the heart reducing blood flow to the heart muscle.
 It limits activity due to anginal (chest pain) symptoms, may result in heart attacks, and remains the leading cause of death in the United States.
 An angiogram may be done to evaluate the extent of coronary artery disease.
 Medical therapy, angioplasty or Coronary Artery Bypass Graft Surgery (CABG) may be needed if one or more of your coronary arteries are blocked.

 Coronary Artery Bypass Surgery